Police Beat for July 8, 2020

 The Sarasota County Sheriff's Office reported the following arrest:

 Joseph Aaron Valderama, 24, 1000 block of Porpoise Road, Venice.
-Charges: DUI, three counts of DUI damage to property or another person.
+Charges: DUI and three counts of DUI damage to property or another person.
 Bond: $1,620.

 The North Port Police Department reported the following arrests: